medina474/r5a10/tp/mariadb/versioning/ex1.md

 Récupération à un moment précis : récupérez l'état d'une table à un moment précis.

 Les tables versionnées par le système ont été introduites pour la première fois dans la norme SQL : 2011.

+Storing the History Separately

+When the history is stored together with the current data, it increases the size of the table, so current data queries — table scans and index searches — will take more time, because they will need to skip over historical data.
+If most queries on that table use only current data, it might make sense to store the history separately, to reduce the overhead from versioning.

+This is done by partitioning the table by SYSTEM_TIME.
+Because of the partition pruning optimization, all current data queries will only access one partition, the one that stores current data.

+This example shows how to create such a partitioned table:

+CREATE TABLE t (x INT) WITH SYSTEM VERSIONING PARTITION BY SYSTEM_TIME (
+    PARTITION p_hist HISTORY,
+    PARTITION p_cur CURRENT
+  );

+CREATE OR REPLACE TABLE rooms ( room_number INT, guest_name VARCHAR(255),
+ checkin DATE,
+ checkout DATE,
+ PERIOD FOR p(checkin,checkout),
+ UNIQUE (room_number, p WITHOUT OVERLAPS)
+ );

+INSERT INTO rooms VALUES
+ (1, 'Regina', '2020-10-01', '2020-10-03'),
+ (2, 'Cochise', '2020-10-02', '2020-10-05'),
+ (1, 'Nowell', '2020-10-03', '2020-10-07'),
+ (2, 'Eusebius', '2020-10-04', '2020-10-06');
+ERROR 1062 (23000): Duplicate entry '2-2020-10-06-2020-10-04' for key 'room_number'

+Bitemporal tables are tables that use versioning both at the system and application-time period levels.
+Contents

+    Using Bitemporal Tables
+    See Also

+Using Bitemporal Tables

+To create a bitemporal table, use:

+CREATE TABLE test.t3 (
+   date_1 DATE,
+   date_2 DATE,
+   row_start TIMESTAMP(6) AS ROW START INVISIBLE,
+   row_end TIMESTAMP(6) AS ROW END INVISIBLE,
+   PERIOD FOR application_time(date_1, date_2),
+   PERIOD FOR system_time(row_start, row_end))
+WITH SYSTEM VERSIONING;

+Note that, while system_time here is also a time period, it cannot be used in DELETE FOR PORTION or UPDATE FOR PORTION statements.

+DELETE FROM test.t3
+FOR PORTION OF system_time
+    FROM '2000-01-01' TO '2018-01-01';
+ERROR 42000: You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'of system_time from '2000-01-01' to '2018-01-01'' at line 1